ganeshlucky07/AI-Based-Cyber-Security-Threats-Prediction-AI-Agent/README.md

 #### Model Accuracy Widget

 - The **Model Accuracy** pill is fixed at the **bottom-left corner** of the browser window.
-- It shows a percentage like `99.12%` that updates every few seconds.
+- It shows a percentage that updates every few seconds depends upon model accuracy.
-- The value is computed from live monitoring counters but always stays at **98% or above**, as a design choice to indicate a highly accurate model.
+- The value is computed from live monitoring counters ,but as a design choice it a highly accurate model.

 ### Live Threat Map & 3D Globe